 There are 4 trained members of the safeguarding team and school ensures that there is always at least one member of the team on the premises during school hours.
-It is in both the staff handbook and safeguarding procedures that should they be unavailable, they should pass the concern to Christina Bates, Lowri Chatfield or Zoe Shuler, who are on the Senior Leadership Team.
+It is in both the staff handbook and safeguarding procedures that should they be unavailable, they should pass the concern, Lowri Chatfield or Fiona Harris, who are on the Senior Leadership Team.
 The DSL will check safeguarding and emails regularly during school holidays.